-491. ELEMENTS OF PHONETICS.
+- 401. (491.)
+ELEMENTS OF PHONETICS.
 A study of the mechanics of speechsounds and the phonetic structure of English.
 To be taken before or with Old English or Middle English.

-2 credits first semester.
+3 credits first semester. - 403.
+(453.)
+OLD ENGLISH.

-- 453. OLD ENGLISH (ANGLO-SAXON).
 A study of Old English grammar with readings.

-3 credits first semester. - 492.
+3 credits first semester. - 411.
+(492.)
 Beowulf.
 A careful reading of the text, with attention to literary and linguistic values and Germanic customs.
 Prerequisite: Old English.

-3 credits second semester. - 493.
-MIDDLE ENGLISH.
+3 credits second semester. - 421.
+(493.)
+Middle English.
 A study of the fundamentals of Middle English grammar, phonology and morphology; a detailed reading of specific texts; and rapid reading throughout the range of Middle English literature.
 Prerequisite: Old English.

-454. CHAUCER.
-An introduction to the Language and Poetry of Chaucer.
-The minor poems and the Canterbury Tales.
+3 credits first semester. - 422.
+(454.)
+CHAUCER.
+An introduction to the language and poetry of Chaucer.